 1. Goal-Setting and Metacognition

-He then designed lessons and activities around those goals.
+He then designed lessons and activities around those goals and ensured that students understood the relationship between the goals and what they are doing in class.
 For instance, students read a series of affirmative statements and evaluated their current performance against the 1 to 5 scale and criteria outlined in the rubric.
 Only once students could demonstrate an understanding of the relationship between the classroom exercises and their goals were they allowed to start writing.

 2. OnCore Education App

 After goal setting was complete, Rosenkranz scaffolded the reading and writing that students would do during the remainder of the course.
 Throughout a mix of direct instruction, group activities, and independent work he employed the OnCore app, his own creation (!!).
-Think of OnCore as a Swiss Army Knife for classroom productivity.
-It collects student performance data and performs a multitude of functions to make instruction more effective, including ensuring that teachers are engaging 100% of their students equitably.
+Think of OnCore as a Swiss Army Knife for classroom productivity; it performs a multitude of functions to make instruction both more effective and easier, including ensuring that teachers are engaging 100% of their students equitably and student performance data.

 The OnCore app provided an impressionistic assessment of how students were doing in the moment and let him know if and how to intervene.
 For example, imagine that Rosenkranz introduced a prompt about figurative language.
 Once he had demonstrated how to use figurative language, sensory imagery, and active verbs, he employed OnCore to help him equitably call on three or four students to share their attempts.
 Because OnCore ensures that students are randomly selected to participate, this gave Rosenkranz a temperature reading of the class's overall performance and let him know if he needed to reteach.